Offices worldwide

 Apartment typeIn the city centreOutside the city centre

-1-bedroom apartment$1,000 per month$750 per month
+1-bedroom apartment$1,800 per month$1,280 per month

-3-bedroom apartment$1,850 per month$1,200 per month
+3-bedroom apartment$2,500 per month$1,480 per month

 Investments in uncompleted properties can bring higher profits.
-Immigrant Invest real estate experts estimate that the property object increases in price by 10—20% at each stage of construction.
+Immigrant Invest real estate experts estimate that the property increases in price by 10—20% at each stage of construction.
 If you invest at the stage of the foundation pit, by the time construction is completed, the property’s value might increase by 40%.

 Antigua and Barbuda are the two inhabited islands of the country.
 They are surrounded by a bundle of tiny islands, some of which have been developed into prime intimate resorts.
 Harbour Island, Maiden Island, Guiana Island and Crump Island are among them.
 The coastlines of the main islands also have a significant number of luxury property projects.

-Antigua is divided into six parishes: St John, St Philip, St Mary, St George, St Paul and St Peter.
+Antigua is divided into six parishes: St John, St Philip, St Mary, St George, St Paul, and St Peter.

 St Philip has lots of tourist attractions.
 Among them are Half Moon Bay, named for its crescent shape, 8-km Long Bay Beach with pink sand and Devil’s Bridge, a natural rock arch.